jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 ---
 layout: post
 title: "Macros in C and C++"
-description: "TODO"
+description: "How and Why They Work"
 tags: [cpp, compilers]
 ---

-While a quite divisive topic in C++, macros are still widely used in legacy code and for niche cases in modern code.
+While quite a divisive topic in C++, macros are still widely used in legacy code and for niche cases in modern code.
 As such, understanding them is still necessary in C++.